Resources

 Opening for meeting Onwards & Upwards Sunday 28th December 2025

-This evening, we’re here together for one reason.
+This evening, we’re here

 Not because we set out to end up here.

-Not because we woke up one day and decided, “I’d like to have a complicated,
+Not because we woke up one day and decided, “I’d like to have a complicated, painful relationship with alcohol.”

 We’re here because of a slippery slope we found ourselves on without ever knowingly choosing it.